We found 116 matches for this topic...21 to 30 are displayed below.

 After a week of assault, attempted abductions and a fatal shooting, KDNK's Eric Skalac and Ed Williams dedicate this week's news brief entirely to the "cop shop".

-On this week's News Brief, KDNK's Eric Skalac spoke to Lynn Burton of the Sopris Sun about the board's response to the program and about why the mayor voted against it.
+On this week's news brief, KDNK's Eric Skalac and Lynn Burton of the Sopris Sun talk about the conflicting goals coming up in the discussions about solar panels proposed for Carbondale's nature park.

 For this week's news brief, KDNK's Eric Skalac talks to Danny Ramey of the Leadville Herald about international terrorism and the child abuse charges against Leadville resident George Mott.